COMP426Fall2024/a01-html-and-css-tr4ce123/README.md

 In this assignment, we will create a set of HTML pages that are styled using CSS.

 These pages should describe a mythological character or mythological story.
-The term "mythological" can be broadly interpreted and can be from any culture or time period (Greek, Roman, Aztek, Norse, Asian) or even a very loose interpretation as in describing the "mythological" 2022 Final 4 game between UNC and Duke.
+The term "mythological" can be broadly interpreted and can be from any culture or time period (Greek, Roman, Aztek, Norse, Asian) or even a very loos e interpretation as in describing the "mythological" 2022 Final 4 game between UNC and Duke.
 The content subject is up to you.

 ## 1. Making a Simple Website